wakgari-Elias/credit-risk-model/README.md

 📌 Credit Scoring Business Understanding
-Basel II Accord and the Need for Interpretable Credit Risk Models
+1. Basel II Accord and the Need for Interpretable Credit Risk Models

-The Basel II Capital Accord establishes a risk-sensitive framework for credit risk management by requiring banks to quantify credit risk and hold regulatory capital proportional to that risk exposure.
-Under Basel II, particularly Pillar 1 (Minimum Capital Requirements) and Pillar 2 (Supervisory Review Process), financial institutions are expected to demonstrate that their credit risk models are methodologically sound, transparent, and well-documented.

-This emphasis directly impacts model development in this project.
-Credit risk estimates must be explainable, reproducible, and supported by clear assumptions and feature definitions.
-Regulators and internal risk committees must be able to understand how borrower risk is measured, how inputs affect outcomes, and how the model behaves under different conditions.
-Consequently, this project prioritizes interpretable modeling approaches, detailed documentation, and traceable data transformations to align with Basel II expectations and industry best practices in credit risk governance.
+The Basel II Capital Accord provides a regulatory framework that links a bank’s capital requirements directly to the level of credit risk it assumes.
+This framework strongly influences how credit risk models must be designed and used.

+Key implications of Basel II for this project include:

+Risk-sensitive capital allocation

+Banks must quantify credit risk to determine minimum regulatory capital.

+Inaccurate or opaque models can lead to underestimation or overestimation of risk.

+Emphasis on transparency and documentation

+Models must be explainable to regulators, auditors, and internal risk committees.

+Feature selection, assumptions, and transformations must be clearly documented.

+Model governance and validation requirements

+Credit risk models must be reproducible and regularly validated.

+Clear model logic supports stress testing, monitoring, and supervisory review (Pillar 2).

+As a result, this project prioritizes interpretable, well-documented, and auditable modeling approaches to ensure alignment with Basel II principles and regulatory expectations.

-Proxy Default Variable and Associated Business Risk
+2. Proxy Definition of Default Risk

-A core challenge in this project is the absence of a direct and observed default event, such as loan delinquency or write-off.
-Since supervised credit scoring models require a target variable, it becomes necessary to construct a proxy for default risk using observable behavioral data derived from transaction records.
+A major challenge in this project is the absence of a direct default label (e.g., loan delinquency or repayment failure).
+Since supervised learning requires a target variable, a proxy for default risk must be constructed.

-Following guidance from alternative credit scoring frameworks, this project uses customer transaction behavior—summarized through Recency, Frequency, and Monetary (RFM) patterns—to approximate creditworthiness.
-Customers exhibiting unfavorable transaction behavior are assumed to represent higher credit risk, while consistent and healthy transaction patterns indicate lower risk.
+Reasons a proxy variable is necessary:

+The dataset contains transactional and behavioral data only

+No explicit loan performance or repayment outcomes are available

+Credit scoring models require labeled outcomes for training

+Approach used in this project:

+Recency: How recently a customer made transactions

+Frequency: How often a customer transacts

+Monetary: The total value of customer transactions

+These RFM metrics are used to approximate customer creditworthiness, where unfavorable behavioral patterns indicate higher risk.

+Potential business risks of using a proxy:

+Label noise: The proxy may not accurately represent true default behavior

+Misclassification risk:

+High-risk customers may be incorrectly approved

+Creditworthy customers may be unfairly rejected

+Strategic risk: Poor proxy assumptions can negatively impact profitability and customer trust

-However, using a proxy introduces significant business and modeling risk.
-The proxy may not perfectly represent true repayment behavior, leading to label noise and potential misclassification.
-This can result in adverse business outcomes, such as extending credit to high-risk customers or excluding creditworthy individuals from financial access.
-To mitigate these risks, proxy construction is informed by domain knowledge, validated through exploratory analysis, and interpreted cautiously within the broader credit risk decision framework.
+To mitigate these risks, proxy construction is guided by domain knowledge, validated through exploratory data analysis, and interpreted cautiously in credit decision-making.

-Trade-offs Between Interpretable and High-Performance Models
+3. Trade-offs Between Interpretable and High-Performance Models

-Credit risk modeling in regulated environments requires balancing predictive accuracy with interpretability and regulatory acceptance.
-Traditional credit scoring approaches, such as Logistic Regression with Weight of Evidence (WoE), are widely adopted because they provide transparency, stability, and ease of interpretation.
-Model coefficients directly reflect the contribution of each feature to default risk, making these models suitable for regulatory review, monitoring, and governance.

-In contrast, more complex machine learning models, such as Gradient Boosting algorithms, can capture nonlinear relationships and interactions present in alternative and behavioral data, often resulting in superior predictive performance.
-However, these models are more difficult to explain, validate, and document, which can pose challenges under Basel II supervisory expectations.

-This project acknowledges these trade-offs by evaluating both model classes.
-The objective is to achieve a balance where predictive performance is improved without compromising interpretability, regulatory compliance, and risk transparency—key principles emphasized in modern credit risk management frameworks.
+In regulated financial environments, selecting a credit risk model involves balancing predictive accuracy with interpretability and regulatory compliance.

+Simple and interpretable models (e.g., Logistic Regression with WoE):

+Advantages:

+High transparency and explainability

+Strong regulatory acceptance

+Stable and easy to monitor over time

+Limitations:

+Limited ability to capture nonlinear relationships

+May underperform on complex behavioral data

+Complex models (e.g., Gradient Boosting):

+Advantages:

+Higher predictive performance

+Ability to model nonlinearities and feature interactions

+Better utilization of alternative data

+Limitations:

+Harder to interpret and explain

+Increased validation and governance complexity

+Potential regulatory resistance

+Project approach:

+Evaluate both model types

+Balance performance with interpretability

+Align model usage with Basel II principles and risk governance requirements